-• The host parameter must be unique across all deployments.

-• The password parameter will be encrypted in the database.

-• Note that location is an optional parameter.

-Setting Description Unique?
-Required?
-Stored encrypted?
-The username and password are for a user in vCenter which has read-only access to the vCenter environment
+- The host parameter must be unique across all deployments. - The password parameter will be encrypted in the database. - Note that location is an optional parameter. - The username and password are for a user in vCenter which has read-only access to the vCenter environment